runzhe-yang/runzhe-yang.github.io/_teaching/Linear_Algebra.md

 **ChatGPT Tutor**: The [link](https://chat.openai.com/g/g-b4AcPzk7L-linear-algebra-tutor-nyu) here provides a Large Language Model agents that is specifically trained for this course.

 If you have a question, to get a response from the teaching staff quickly we strongly encourage you to post it to the class Piazza forum.
 For suggestions to improve Yiping's teaching, you can use the [(anonymous) form](https://forms.gle/Dtw6PRFdnbk8NQWRA).
 You can also leave a private matter here.
-If you wish to contact me via email, kindly include the tag "[linear algebra]" in the subject line.
+If you wish to contact me via email, kindly include the tag "[Linear Algebra]" in the subject line.
 This will help ensure that I do not overlook your message.

 For longer discussions with TAs and to get help in person, we strongly encourage you to come to office hours.